equinor/ops-actions/scripts/terraform-backend/README.md

 1. The name of the storage account to create.
 1. The name of the Azure resource group to create the storage account in.
 1. The Azure region to create the storage account in.
-1. The ID of the Azure AD object (user, group or service principal) that should be authorized to access the storage account.
+1. (Optional) The ID of the Azure AD object (user, group or service principal) that should be authorized to access the storage account.

 ## Prerequisites